getgrav/grav-learn/pages/02.content/03.collections/docs.md

 ##### @self.siblings - All the sibling pages

-This collection will collect all the **published** Pages at the same level of the current page, excluding the current page.
+This collection will collect all the **published** Pages at the same level of the current page, excluding the current page:

 [prism classes="language-yaml line-numbers"]
 content: